 How srcset works

 For any image, the srcset attribute lets you define a list of images along with size descriptions for each.
 It is also mandatory to define the src attribute- this is needed for browsers that do not have srcset support (which means things will work conventionally here- based on a single image).
-Treat this as the default image size in situations where the entire set is not available to use.
+Treat this as the default image size in situations where the entire set is unavailable.

 The markup should be something like this for four responsive image sizes in the set: